Right to Know

 The Right to Know campaign has teamed up with young people, who are often the most affected by “honour” based violence, to make sure that their voices are heard.
 They performed flash mobs and got public support for the campaign.
 We captured the action in this short film:

-You can also get involved by tweeting Nicky Morgan, the Secretary of State for Education:
+You can also get involved by tweeting Justine Greening, the Secretary of State for Education: